cschoeller/pycandle/README.md

 # PyCandle

-PyCandle is a lightweight library to make running pytorch experiments easier, more structure and avoid repetitive boilerplate code.
+PyCandle is a lightweight library to make running pytorch experiments easier, better structured, repeatable and avoid repetitive boilerplate code.